divyaa003/Dwyaa-Portfolio/README.md

 ## About Me 👩🏻‍💻

 I'm **Divya Renganathan**, currently working as an **Associate Quality Service at Amazon (Chennai)**.
 I’m passionate about **Software Testing, Automation, and Development**.
-My goal is to continuously learn, enhance my skills, and build a strong career in **Automation Testing and Full-Stack Development**.
+My goal is to continuously learn, enhance my skills, and build a strong career in **Automation Testing**.

 ## Sections 📋